3D XPoint: Reception

 Despite the initial lukewarm reception when first released, 3D XPoint – particularly in the form of Intel's Optane range – has been highly acclaimed and widely recommended for tasks where its specific features are of value, with reviewers such as Storage Review concluding in August 2018 that for low-latency workloads, 3D XPoint was producing 500,000 4K sustained IOPS for both reads and writes, with 3–15 microsecond latencies, and that at present "there is currently nothing [else] that comes close", while Tom's Hardware described the Optane 900p in December 2017 as being like a "mythical creature" that must be seen to be believed, and which doubled the speed of the best previous consumer devices.

 ServeTheHome concluded in 2017 that in read, write and mixed tests, Optane SSDs were consistently around 2.5× as fast as the best Intel datacentre SSDs which had preceded them, the P3700 NVMe.
 AnandTech noted that consumer Optane-based SSDs were similar in performance to the best non-3D-XPoint SSDs for large transfers, with both being "blown away" by the large transfer performance of enterprise Optane SSDs.

 Sale of Lehi fab, and discontinuation

-On March 16, 2021, Micron announced that it would cease development of 3D XPoint in order to develop products based on Compute Express Link (CXL).
-The Lehi fab was never fully utilized, and was sold to Texas Instruments for USD 900 Mio.
+On March 16, 2021, Micron announced that it would cease development of 3D XPoint in order to develop products based on Compute Express Link (CXL), due to a lack of demand.
+The Lehi fab was never fully utilized, and was sold to Texas Instruments for USD 900 million.

 Intel responded at the time that its ability to supply Intel Optane products would not be affected.

-In 2021, Intel discontinued its consumer line of Optane products, and in July 2022, Intel announced the winding down of the Optane division, effectively discontinuing the development of 3D XPoint.
+However, Intel had already discontinued its consumer line of Optane products in January 2021.
+In July 2022, Intel announced the winding down of the Optane division, effectively discontinuing the development of 3D XPoint.

 Compatibility

-Intel

-Intel distinguishes between "Intel Optane Memory" and "Intel Optane SSDs".
-As a memory component, Optane requires specific chipset and CPU support.
-As an ordinary SSD, Optane is broadly compatible with a very wide range of systems, and its main requirements are much like any other SSD – ability to be plugged into the hardware, operating system, BIOS/UEFI and driver support for NVMe, and adequate cooling.
+Intel makes Optane SSDs, Optane Memory, and combined ("Optane Memory with Solid-State Storage") devices.
+Micron only makes SSDs in the add-in card format such as the QuantX X100.